The Economic Impact of Libraries

 But that is not what I am doing here, although I recognize the positive economic impact of libraries.

 It was not the opening and development of hundreds of libraries that made South Korea and Poland jump ahead of other economies.
+Today South Korea is a tech center while Poland attracts international students from the rest of Europe.

 But the impressive number of libraries per 100,000 residents both in Warsaw and Seoul is a proxy indicator of something much larger that went on in these two countries during the last two decades.